IBM-Cloud/docs/admin/index.md

 When your event subscription is saved, you receive notifications through the method that you set up through your web service.
 Notifications still post on the Status page for incidents and in the Notifications area of the Administration page for maintenance updates.

-4\.
-Optional: Select any saved event subscription, and view the recent activity.
+You can select any saved event subscription, and view the recent activity.
 You can click to expand any recent activity entry to view the details.
 Included in the details are the IBM values for the notification that you can use in the payload section.
 To see these values, expand the recent activity entry, expand **Event**, and then expand **Object**.

 ## Viewing system information